JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Current Industry Review.md

 <h3 align="center"> <b> Clifton Stoke Bishop Tickets </b> </h3>

-<p align="center">Currently the majority of University of Bristol students use the 'Clifton Stoke Bishop Tickets' Facebook page to post/look for spare
+<p align="left">Currently the majority of University of Bristol students use the 'Clifton Stoke Bishop Tickets' Facebook page to post/look for spare
 rooms or other students to live with.
 This could be considered an effective way of finding potential housemates as the majority of students follow/like that page, however, that page is not primarily for student accomodation.
 It is used primarily for selling event tickets, lost and found items and also businesses advertising.
 This means its a tedious process in finding housing posts and some of which they are illegible for as some people have specific